-The absence of obvious eye symptoms like blurred vision doesn’t necessarily mean you are free from underling vision problems.
-Eye conditions like binocular vision dysfunction and vertical heterophoria for example, are difficult to detect.
-Fortunately, NeuroVisual Specialists of Florida and iSee VisionCare’s Dr. Erin Sonneberg specializes in this field and offers expert neuro-visual evaluations.
-This process involves assessing the six extraocular muscles responsible for eye movement.
+You may not experience double vision or other early eye problem symptoms, but that doesn’t mean you have flawless visual health.
+Eye conditions like binocular vision dysfunction, for instance, are difficult to detect.
+Fortunately, NeuroVisual Specialists of Florida and iSee VisionCare’s Dr. Erin Sonneberg specializes in this field and offers neuro-visual evaluation.
+This involves assessing six extraocular muscles responsible for eye movement.

-Learn about the function of these six muscles in today’s post.
+Learn about the function of these six muscles around each eye in today’s post.

 2. Medial Rectus

 The medial rectus is the largest extraocular movement muscle.
-It’s responsible for the up-and-down and the side-to-side movements of the eye.
+It’s responsible for the up-and-down and the side-to-side movement of the eye.
 Defects on this muscle can cause strabismus.

 3. Superior Rectus

 This muscle controls the eye’s upward movement.
-Your binocular vision specialists can detect problems with the superior rectus by asking you to follow a finger tracing the letter H in the air with your eyes.
-This tests the superior and inferior rectus muscles.
+Your eyestrain and anxiety specialists can detect problems with the superior rectus by asking the patient to follow a finger with the eyes.
+The doctor will then draw the letter H in the air because the two parallel lines of this character will test the superior and inferior rectus.

 4. Inferior Rectus